 Temptations in our lives, as an example, take daily resistance of those things that we know to cause unhealthy thoughts, actions and hindrances in our relationship with the Lord and with others.

 On the other side of the spectrum is a friend who had been addicted to porn until the Lord had helped her take control over it.
-Everyday required avoidance, in which she put into practice by denying urges and avoiding anything she could that would pull her back in.
+Every day required avoidance, in which she put into practice by rejecting urges she was feeling and avoided anything she could that would pull her back in, through the Spirit.
 After continual training, the temptations weakened and avoidance became easy… to this day she has remained the master over her former downfall.